 3.1.5 Favourite Cards

 Users shall be able to flag cards as favourites, adding them to an additional list of ‘favourite cards’.
 A toggleable button will be displayed when viewing cards which will allow for the flagging of the cards as a favourite and unflagging them when pressed again.
 Favourite cards will be presented first in the list of Wellbeing cards.
-This feature will give users quick access to the cards they consider the most important .
+This feature will give users quick access to the cards they consider the most important by sorting the arrangement of cards within the Wellbeing card menu by favorited first.
 The option to toggle this option off will mean that the list can stay as relevant and concise as possible.
 Having favourite cards gives the user a more personalised experience, making the app feel unique to them.
 It also reflects the way users of the physical cards may choose just to carry a select few cards on their person rather than the whole pack.

 3.2 Custom Cards